Thomas Hofeller: North Carolina

 The New Yorker was the first media outlet to obtain at least seventy thousand files and several years of emails that were saved by Hofeller.
 David Daley wrote that the files "...mostly pertain to Hofeller’s work in North Carolina, where he drew—and defended in court—the state’s legislative and congressional maps multiple times, after judges ruled them to be either unconstitutionally partisan or racial gerrymanders."
 On Sept.
 3, 2019, in the case of Common Cause v.
 Lewis, a North Carolina court struck down the state's legislative maps as a partisan gerrymander in violation of the state constitution.
 Mark Joseph Stern wrote in Slate, "The court had unprecedented access to the gerrymandering process thanks to the Hofeller files..."
 The court cited from Hofeller's files that "metadata on maps of state legislative districts showed they were almost completely drawn months before Republican legislative leaders publicly adopted the standards for drawing them."
 The three-judge panel also cited his files "in concluding that he had used racial statistics to shape his maps despite public claims to the contrary."
 Jowei Chen, a professor of Political Science at the University of Michigan, had testified in July 2019 that he had found that Hofeller had manually entered "%18_ap_blk" into nearly every draft of his mapping software when he mapped North Carolina's districts.
 The formula "%18_ap_blk" shows the number of African American citizens of voting age in each district.

 In November 2019, a court ruled that Hofeller's files were no longer considered confidential as they address political activities in other states, affecting redistricting and the national census, and could be used in other suspected cases of gerrymandering.
 The files covered Hofeller's work on political maps in Arizona, Florida, Maryland, Mississippi, Missouri, Ohio, Tennessee and Virginia, along with Nassau County in New York and Galveston and Nueces Counties in Texas.

 Publication

 Hofeller's daughter, Stephanie, several weeks after announcing her intentions on Twitter, published copies of her father's files on January 5, 2020.

-Encouraging others to "mirror" the files and/or create and seed torrents as quickly as possible, Stephanie was able to keep her shared Google Drive available for just over a week before overwhelming traffic brought down the drive.
+Encouraging others to mirror the files and to create and seed torrents as quickly as possible, Stephanie was able to keep her shared Google Drive available for just over a week before overwhelming traffic brought down the drive.
 Nevertheless, the plan to distribute the files was successful.